With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 Disarming traps, picking locks, and moving quickly to stay out of sight are the skills they use to pay the bills!

-The first ability that you get as a Thief at level 3 is Fast Hands.
+The first feature that you gain as a Thief at level 3 is Fast Hands.
 This adds some extra utility to the Rogue’s Cunning Action ability.

 Personally, I’d allow it, but always check with your DM!